crodier/software-blog/_posts/2025-03-17-j2ee-new-again.md

 This idea is the pure gold, where you have multiple "deployment models" for your app.

-The most important one, is developing.
+The most important deployment model, is developing!!
 Everyone must be able to deploy everything, you could call it "one EAR", one app to rule them all, a composed monolith for development.

 Then at runtime, if you truly need to deploy something elsewhere, you do this,